FlorianRappl/bundler-comparison/README.md

 ### Results

-The initial build took about 7s and resultd in a 132 kB bundle.
+The initial build took about 7s and resulted in a 132 kB bundle.

 ```plain
 ✨  Built in 5.84s.